Introduction

 What Is the Cost Difference Between Dentures and Dental Implants?

-Dental implants do cost more than dentures, but they are also a one-time investment.
-Dentures do seem a better cheaper price at first but along with it comes regular replacements and adjustments.
+Dental implants do cost more than dentures but are also a one-time investment.
+Dentures do seem a better, cheaper price at first, but along with it comes regular replacements and adjustments.
 Dental implants save you money over time.
 Plus, implants offer comfort, stability, and confidence that dentures often can’t match.

 Making a Decision on Dentures vs. Implants